LULIU-9/the-wild-oasis/README.md

 The Wild Oasis is a hotel management system that efficiently handles cabins, bookings, and various settings.
 Developed using Vite, React, Styled-components, React Query, React Hot Toast, Recharts, Supabase, React Hook Form, and Compound Components.

+## Deployment 🚀

+The Wild Oasis is deployed at [Vercel](https://the-wild-oasis-plum-five.vercel.app/).

 ## Features 🛠️

 ### Cabins Management 🏡